Hard Forks on the Bitcoin Blockchain: Reversible Exit, Continuing Voice

 A hard fork may result in two blockchains, each branch commanding the efforts of a sufficient amount of hashing power (provided by adhering miners) to be viable.
 Each branch of the fork shares the same pre-fork history, but post-fork, each branch progresses on its own way with no regard to the unfolding history of the other.
 The vast majority of forks are transitory—one breach is abandoned and the entire community re-aligns around the surviving branch, which then forms the canonical blockchain.

 Network effects incentivize an eventual convergence of two branches to one surviving blockchain.
-The currently persisting divide—and co-existence—of the Bitcoin and Bitcoin Cash blockchains is unexpected.
+The currently persisting divide—and co-existence—of the Bitcoin and Bitcoin Cash blockchains is unexpected.15 The continuing co-existence of these two branches may signal the presence of valuable product differentiation; it may also reflect continuing uncertainty as to which set of technological characteristics is the better path forward for the Bitcoin ecosystem.

 1.2 Discovering Voice

 Hirschman observes that in many social organizations, stakeholders enjoy the continuing opportunity to participate in the governance of their organization through exercising their voices.
-Voice includes but is not limited to exercise of formal voting rights.
+Voice includes but is not limited to exercise of formal voting rights.19 In the SegWit/blocksize controversies, miners, users and developers discovered effective ways of giving Voice to their concerns with, or hopes for, the various SegWit and blocksize increase proposals under consideration.

 Miners may exercise Voice.
 In the run-up to the resolution to the SegWit/blocksize controversies, miners could raise flags to signal their respective stances.
 Or not.
-When the SegWit amendment was first opened for expressions of support, miners were slow in raising their flags of support.
+When the SegWit amendment was first opened for expressions of support, miners were slow in raising their flags of support.20 Their quiet was understood to signal a reluctance to adopt the SegWit proposal and accompanying block size increase.
+Silence, it turns out, may be just another form of Voice.

 1.2.2 Discovering Voice: Users.
 Users can exercise pre-decision Voice by the usual means: blogs, tweets, podcasts.
 They can also exercise Voice by holding Bitcoin, that is, by not resorting to Exit.
 Indeed, the Bitcoin community has spawned the deliberate practice of “hodling” (both an ironic misspelling of holding and an acronym) Bitcoin, which expresses a commitment to remain engaged in Bitcoin despite the temptations of selling out (and hence heading to the Exit) at an available high price.
 Users also have an ambivalent role.
 While they undertake a more passive role as holders and users of Bitcoin (similar to shareholder passivity), they obtain their position exclusively through active secondary market transactions.
 You can buy your way into holding Bitcoin, but you cannot earn them (unless you have been a successful miner).
 Users can be said to provide capital to the Bitcoin project only indirectly, as they stand ready to purchase the haul of Bitcoin produced by miners.
 Miners are necessarily paid in bitcoin, yet their electricity bills are paid in fiat currency.
 All else equal, the markets must continuously absorb the supply of new crypto-currency to keep the price afloat.
 Their cumulative presence as a market creates the financial conditions necessary to incentivize the miners to mine.